tfabris/BlueGigaEmpeg/README.txt

    "Properties".
 Set the speed of the serial port to 115200 bps with 8 data bits, no parity, 1 stop bit, no flow control (aka "8N1").

- - Once that's sorted, run the "SerialDFU.s" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
+ - Once that's sorted, run the "SerialDFU.exe" tool found in one of the folders of the unzipped "iWRAP-Firmware-Releases.zip" file.
 In the folder of unzipped files, the full path is: iWRAP_Firmware_Releases